 6. Stories must be self-contained.
 Characters/universes/situations from one story may of course reappear elsewhere; however, if a reader has to have read a previous story to understand this one, this story is not self-contained.
 Each story should be complete and have its own beginning, middle, and ending.
 Deliberate artistic cliffhangers are acceptable; wandering off in the middle of a story because you’ve run out of room is not.

-If you wish to make a note connecting your story to other SSBB stories or works published elsewhere, please do so at the end of the story (see the section on the placement of author’s notes).
+If you wish to make a note connecting your story to other SSBB stories or works published elsewhere, please do so in the story’s wiki page.

 “Shousetsu Bang*Bang is a webzine for original boy’s love oneshot stories, intended as an online, English-language text equivalent of one of those All Yomikiri Bimonthly Summer Special 100 Extra Pages!! manga phonebooks where every story is about the torrid romance of an ordinary schoolboy and his soccer club captain – or a teenaged yakuza boss and his faithful lieutenant – or the prince of an exotic desert country and the emerald-eyed winged bishounen he rescues from the sawtoothed sand monsters of G’or, self-contained in 30 pages and heartwarmingly predictable.
 Our editorial policy is to dispense with meaning and literary merit and concentrate on cracked-out inconsequential fun.
 There is a formula, it is paint-by-numbers, and by gum our rainbow crayons will stay within the lines.”